WxWatch/riot-api-libraries/docs/applications.rst

 Personal App
 ............

 Register your project to apply for a Personal API Key without the verification process.
 This is only for the Standard API's, not Tournaments.
-Personal Keys require a detailed description ofthe project.
+Personal Keys require a detailed description of the project.